jmstacey/cfbackup/README.markdown

 Notes:
 * If you install CFBackup as a gem, all of the dependencies _should_ automatically be installed for you.
-* Ubuntu Users: The Ubuntu rubygems package will installs executables outside your normal PATH.
+* Ubuntu Users: The Ubuntu rubygems package will install executables outside your normal PATH.
 You will need to update it or create a symlink to access cfbackup from anywhere.
-See the wiki for more information.reating a symlink.
+See the wiki for more information.

 Install
 -----------